-Despite international efforts to combat POPs with special instruments like the Stockholm Convention on Persistent Organic Pollutants and the POP-Protocol of the UN-ECE Convention on Long-Range Transboundary Air pollution anthropogenic contamination of the marine environment has increased dramatically in the past century (Halpern et al. 2008), and the effects on marine mammals have caused concern (Hammond et al. 1995, O'Shea & Tanabe 2003, Jepson et al 2005, Reijnders et al. 2008).
+Anthropogenic contamination of the marine environment has increased dramatically in the past century (Halpern et al. 2008), and the effects on marine mammals have caused concern (Hammond et al. 1995, O'Shea & Tanabe 2003, Reijnders et al. 2008).
 Persistent organic pollutants (POPs) such as polychlorinated biphenyls, DDT, hexachlorbenzene (HCB), chlordanes (CHLs) have been used worldwide and are still found in high concentrations in wildlife long after restrictions on their use have been implemented (Letcher et al. 2010).
 Other compounds, such as polybrominated diphenyl ethers (PBDEs) and polyfluorinated chemicals (PFCs) were restricted more recently while trends of increasing concentrations are still being detected in the environment (Letcher et al. 2010, Galatius et al. 2011).
 POPs accumulate in animal tissue and biomagnify through the food chains and therefore pose an obvious threat to the harbour porpoise as a top predator.
 Potential effects of POPs include reproductive failure, immunosuppression, disruption of endocrine systems, nervous system disorders and cancers.

 POPs are suspected to cause reproductive failure and affect the immune system of seals in the Wadden Sea and Baltic Sea (Helle et al. 1976, Reijnders 1992).
 Since Kleivane et al. (1995) found organochlorine (OC) concentrations in harbour porpoises in Norwegian and Danish waters two to three times higher than corresponding OC levels detected in harbour seals (Phoca vitulina) from the same areas, there is reason to be concerned.
-PCB levels in UK-stranded harbour porpoises frequently exceed all proposed/known thresholds for mammalian toxicity and are strongly associated with both infectious disease mortality and immunosupression (Jepson et al 2005, Hall et al 2006).
-In addition, PCBs still occur at high tissue concentrations in UK-stranded harbour porpoises and these high levels have remained stable since 1998 (Law et al 2010, Law et al 2012).
+Kuiken et al. (1994) found no significant correlation between levels of PCB, DDT and HCH and suppression of the immune system in harbour porpoises.
 Murphy et al. (2010) found indications for a link between higher POP concentrations and lower pregnancy rates in harbour porpoises.
 Weijs et al. (2010) have raised concern regarding the exposure of suckling porpoise calves to high levels of POPs.